 1. Connect the left ruddervator servo to channel 2 (elevator) in the receiver and connect the right ruddervator servo to channel 4 (rudder) in the receiver.

 If necessary, use the Servo Reversing function to achieve the correct direction of servo throws.

-- 2. Enter the programming mode.
-Access the "WING" screen with the MODE key. - 3.
-Push the DATA INPUT lever upward or downward for about a half second to select the V-tail mixing.
+2. Enter the programming mode.
+Access the "V-TL" screen with the MODE key.